About the Activity feed

 Sometimes you may want to link a different service account, or update a password and reconnect.
 In that case, you’ll see this item letting you know those updates went through.

 Service is offline

 Uh oh!
 This usually means one of your apps or devices is no longer properly linked with IFTTT.
 Expand this item and we’ll help you reconnect via the service’s settings page, so you can get up and running again.
-If you don’t reconnect, we may give you a reminder item a few days later — eventually, if you don’t reconnect, we’ll have to disable the service and your Applets, so we’ll try and give you enough time to fix it before we do that.
+If you don’t reconnect, we may give you a reminder a few days later — eventually, if you don’t reconnect, we’ll automatically disable the service and associated Applets, so we’ll try and give you enough time to fix it before we do that.

 Service is online

 If we’ve seen your service was recently offline but has made a triumphant return to online status, we’ll give you the good news in your activity feed via this item.